nayowl/Stock_Analysis/README.md

 |Close|* Starting price if it’s the first data row of each ticker, * Ending Price if it’s the last data row of each ticker|
 |Volume|To calculate total Volume|

-The Subroutine AllStocksAnalysis() will be used to calculate and put the data result in excel sheet.
-The main difference between the existing code and the refactoring code is the usage of arrays to hold volume, starting price and ending price value in the refactoring code instead of nested loop to find the value.
+The Subroutine AllStocksAnalysis() will be used to calculate and enter the data result in excel sheet.
+The main difference between the existing code and the refactoring code is the usage of arrays to hold volume, starting price and ending price value in the refactoring code instead of implementing nested loop to find the value.

-In existing code, to calculate volume and define starting and ending price, we used nested loops.
+We used nested loops to calculate volume In existing code, as well as defining the starting and the ending price.

 ```
 For i = 0 To 11
             ticker = tickers(i)